 Adding RSL to robots.txt

-[absoluteURL] must point to the location of a valid RSL license or feed file.
-It must be a fully qualified URL, including the protocol and host, and does not have to be URL-encoded.
-The URL does not have to be on the same host as the robots.txt file.
+License: [absoluteURL][absoluteURL] must point to the location of a valid RSL license file or feed.
+It must be a fully qualified URL, including the protocol and host, and does not need to be URL-encoded.
+The URL may be on a different host than the robots.txt file.

-Example robots.txt File
+Example robots.txt file

-License: https://your-website.com/license.xml
+License: https://example.com/license.xml

 User-agent: Googlebot